Developmental milestones record - 4 months

 - Hold and let go of an object

-- Play with rattle when it's placed in the hands, but won't be able to pick it up if dropped
+- Play with a rattle when it's placed in their hands, but won't be able to pick it up if dropped

-- Be able to grasp rattle with both hands
+- Be able to grasp a rattle with both hands

-- Be able to place objects in mouth
+- Be able to place objects in the mouth

-- Sleep 9 to 10 hours at night with two naps (total of 14 - 16 hours per day)
+- Sleep 9 to 10 hours at night with 2 naps during the day (total of 14 to 16 hours per day)